All Episodes

 Three hours and we didn't do much but get a good start, but we'll be back in touch with you.

-Three hours to figure out that's not what they're doing.
+Three hours to figure out, that's not what they're doing.

-Three hours in a closed-door meeting to figure out how to make people think they're for things they're not, and how to make people think they're against things they're not.
+Three hours in a closed-door meeting to figure out how to make people think they're for things they're not and how to make people think they're against things they're not.

 And this is probably one of the byproducts of some of those meetings.

-And uh it might.
+And it might.

 You never know.

-I can't imagine the mainstream press running stories on how Hillary and Governor Richardson have saying one thing and doing another uh within the span of the last two years.
+I can't imagine the mainstream press running stories on how Hillary and Governor Richardson have saying one thing and doing another within the span of the last two years.

-But uh, and I'm sure they're counting on that.
+And I'm sure they're counting on that.

 It's a red flag that's waving in the wind.